Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Component-separation algorithm

 Finally, the sixth constraint imposes that the residual map is uncorrelated with the dust map separately,

-The last four constraints enforce minimal leakage of the dust signal into the contamination map at those angular scales at which the amplitude of the dust signal is comparable to that of the contamination.
+The last four constraints enforce minimum leakage of the dust signal into the contamination map at the angular scales at which the amplitude of the dust signal is comparable to that of the contamination.

-Following \cite{delouis2022aa}, the mathematical loss functions corresponding to these constraints are respectively written as:
+Following \cite{delouis2022aa}, the mathematical loss functions corresponding to these constraints are respectively written as